philipjchristian/github-demo/README.md

 # github-demo
-A simple deom showing how to use Git
+A simple deom showing how to use Git.